MarcosBrum/health_insurance_cross_sell/README.md

 __Step 04.
 Exploratory Data Analysis__: I performed univariate, bivariate and multivariate data analysis, obtaining statistical properties of each of them, correlations and testing hypothesis (the most important of them are detailed in the following section).

 __Step 05.
-Data Preparation__: Numerical data was rescaled, categorical data was transformed and cyclic data (such as months, weeks and days) was transformed using mathematical trigonometrical functions.
+Data Preparation__: The dataset had to be balanced because only 12\% of the clients responded that they were interested in purchasing the new insurance.
+The balancing consisted in undersampling the majority class and oversampling the minority class.
+This step is necessary both for feature selection and for the machine learning models.
+Regarding the data types, numerical data was rescaled and categorical data was encoded.

 __Step 06.
 Feature selection__: The statistically most relevant features were selected using the Boruta package.
+Alternatively, I performed the feature selection using the tree classifiers Extra Trees and Balanced Random Forest, obtaining the "feature importances" from both of them.
+In the next steps, the machine learning models trained using the features selected by Boruta presented a better generalizability performance.

 __Step 07.
 Machine learning modelling__: Some machine learning models were trained.
 The one that presented best results after cross-validation went through a further stage of hyperparameter fine tunning to optimize the model's generalizability.